 Australian Cattle Dogs have breed-specific health risks that affect insurance costs.
 Review pet insurance coverage options and consider your dog's age, health history and hereditary condition risks when selecting coverage levels and deductibles.

 Get quotes from at least three insurers.
-Review customer feedback and check each provider's claim approval rates and processing times.
+Review customer feedback and check each provider's claim processing times and approval rates.

-Check waiting periods, pre-existing condition exclusions and coverage limitations before enrolling.
-Most policies require 14- to 30-day waiting periods before coverage begins, with longer periods for specific conditions.
+Check reimbursement terms, pre-existing condition exclusions and coverage limitations before enrolling.
+Most policies also require 14- to 30-day waiting periods before coverage begins, with longer periods for specific conditions.

 Use online quote tools to compare prices across providers.
-Rates vary significantly between companies for identical coverage levels.
+Rates vary significantly between companies for identical deductible, annual limit and reimbursement rate.
+Check whether there are pet insurance discounts for which you qualify to reduce your premium.

-Schedule yearly policy reviews to reassess your dog's needs and compare new quotes.
+Schedule yearly policy reviews before renewing your coverage to reassess your dog's needs and compare new quotes.
 Australian Cattle Dog health needs change with age, and new providers may offer competitive rates.

 Australian Cattle Dog Dog Insurance: Bottom Line